trippo/ResponsiveFilemanager/readme.txt

 Add Aviary image editor on context menu, the best image editor in the world (free for 800x800px resolution) Add possibility to create multiple thumbs for external use both inside (relative path) and outside (fixed path) of upload folder, and they are update on renaming , deleting, and editing
 Add support of zip,tar,gz files decompression
-Fix a lot of security bug (you must download this version) Add https compatibility
+Fix a lot of security bug (you must download this version) thanks to Dmitry Kurilo Add https compatibility
 Fix all files when they are loaded externally via ftp client Add show url button on context menu of each file